o19s/elasticsearch-learning-to-rank/docs/advanced-functionality.rst

 - :code:`pos_aggr` -- Since each term by itself can have multiple positions, you need to decide which aggregation to apply.
 This supports the same values as :code:`aggr` and defaults to AVG

 Finally, one last addition that this functionality provides is the ability to inject term statistics into a scripting context.
-When working with scripts if you pass a :code:`term_stat` object in with the :code:`terms`, :code:`fields` and :code:`analyzer` you can access the raw values directly in a custom script.
+When working with :code:`ScriptFeatures` if you pass a :code:`term_stat` object in with the :code:`terms`, :code:`fields` and :code:`analyzer` you can access the raw values directly in a custom script via an injected variable named :code:`terms`.
 This provides for advanced feature engineering when you need to look at all the data to make decisions.